Earth Digital - Rendering a 3D planet Earth

 I’ve been using these star maps for a while now, but hadn’t considered adding Really bright stars in the shot.

 Considering natural beauty comes from reality, I replicated the position of the stars from NASA’s star plotting page.
+You could also use Celestia if you’d like a native application.

 A matte painting of stars in space with the moon in the distance.
 Made by Blauw Films for the series Operation: Deli Platter.